10 weeks per level

-RMIT offers six stages of English for University, from Elementary through to Advanced.
+RMIT offers seven stages of English for University, from Elementary through to Advanced.
 Upon completion of the Advanced course, you have the option of joining one of our undergraduate programs.

 Throughout the program, teachers review your progress by setting regular homework tasks and on-going assessments.
 You will receive regular, individual feedback throughout the course so that you can easily understand what you need to improve.

 Entry to English is flexible and tailored to your skills and needs.